cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Usage: He was deposed and replaced by a more pliant succesor.
 |
 | naught
-| Definition: nothing; the digit 0
+| Definition: nothing; the digit 0.
 | Usage: He is naught bu a worthless fool.
 |
 | aught
-| Definition: anything at all
+| Definition: anything at all.
 | Usage: know you aught of this fellow, young sir?
 |
 | archaic